Desert: Deserts on other planets

-Mars is the only other planet in the Solar System besides Earth on which deserts have been identified.
+Mars, Venus, and Titan are some planetary mass objects in the Solar System in which self-sustaining deserts are present.
 Despite its low surface atmospheric pressure (only 1/100 of that of Earth), the patterns of atmospheric circulation on Mars have formed a sea of circumpolar sand more than 5 million km^{2} (1.9 million sq mi) in the area, larger than most deserts on Earth.
 The Martian deserts consist of half-moon dunes in flat areas near the permanent polar ice caps in the north.
 The smaller dune fields occupy the bottom of many of the craters situated in the Martian polar regions.
-Examination of the surface of rocks by laser beamed from the Mars Exploration Rover have shown a surface film that resembles the desert varnish found on Earth although it might just be surface dust.
+Examination of the surface of rocks by laser beamed from the Mars Exploration Rover appears to show a surface film that resembles the desert varnish found on Earth although it might just be surface dust.
 The surface of Titan, a moon of Saturn, also has a desert-like surface with dune seas.
+Venus has a surface air pressure of approximately 90 times that of Earth's atmosphere and a temperature of over 730 Kelvin, more than twice the temperature on Earth, and its surface does not have any liquid bodies nor does its surface receive much precipitation.